Brybry-Ink/Brybry-Ink/README.md

 I'm a Systems Administrator with a passion for my work.

-Outside of tech, I read Fantasy and Sci Fi.
+Outside of tech, I read Fantasy and Sci-Fi.

 ---